 - Barnard Writing Supplement: This will be submitted along with your Common App.
 Supplemental essay questions may change from year to year and will become available each year in the summer.
-The supplemental essay questions for Spring 2023 and Fall 2023 admission are:
+The supplemental essay questions for Spring 2024 and Fall 2024 admission are:

-- If you could plan and lead a semester-long college seminar, what academic topic would you choose and why?
+- Required: If you could plan and lead a semester-long college seminar, what academic topic would you choose and why?

 - Official final high school transcript: Please contact your high school to request your official final high school transcript.
 This transcript must include your full graduation date and an official signature or school seal.